JackTVanDyke/JackTVanDyke/README.md

 - 🔭 Check out my YouTube Playlist for learning material: [Learning Camp][playlist]!
 - 🌱 I’m currently overwhelmed learning SO MUCH 🤣
 - 👯 I’m looking to connect with other developers!
-- 🥅 2021 Goals: Learn everything, improve my lifts, see my family more
+- 🥅 2021 Goals: Imrpove my skills, improve my strength, see my family more
 - ⚡ Fun fact: I type so fast because of my childhood addiction to RuneScape

 ### Connect with me: